lottie/lottie-spec/docs/specs/helpers.md

 \end{pmatrix}
 $$

-The final transform is given by:
+The final transform is given by chaining transform matrices for each transform step:

 $$
 \begin{split}